openweb3-io/miniapps/apps/docs/platform/debugging.md

 When the debug mode is enabled, right-clicking in the Mini App will display a context menu with the `Inspect` option, allowing you to open developer tools.

-### Telegram for macOS
+### Openweb3 for macOS

-- Download and launch the [Beta Version](https://telegram.org/dl/macos/beta) of Telegram macOS.
+- Download and launch the [Beta Version](https://openweb3.org/dl/macos/beta) of Openweb3 macOS.
 - Quickly click 5 times on the Settings icon to open the Debug Menu and enable `Debug Mini Apps` option.

-As well as in Telegram Desktop, `Inspect Element` option will appear in the context menu.
+As well as in Openweb3 Desktop, `Inspect Element` option will appear in the context menu.

-### Telegram for Android
+### Openweb3 for Android

 - [Enable USB-Debugging](https://developer.chrome.com/docs/devtools/remote-debugging/) on your
   device.
-- In Telegram Settings, scroll all the way down, press and hold on the **version number** two times.
+- In Openweb3 Settings, scroll all the way down, press and hold on the **version number** two times.
 - Choose `Enable WebView Debug` in the Debug Settings.
 - Connect your phone to your computer and open `chrome://inspect/#devices` in Chrome – you will see your Mini App there when you launch it on your phone.

-### Telegram for iOS
+### Openweb3 for iOS

 iOS webview debugging requires Safari desktop browser and therefore macOS.